gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Thank you.
 Lady Kembe has dreams sometimes, dreams that are more than dreams.
 These last few years, they have shown her people falling from a great height and a shadow moving across the land.
 It could mean nothing.
-It usually has, in the past---divination is a chancy thing.
+It usually has, in the past–divination is a chancy thing.
 But still, better to search and not find than not to search.
-Since she cannot come here herself..."
-He turned his palms up.
+Since she cannot come here herself…"  He turned his palms up.
 "Here I am."

 Erileine scowled.
 "So the captain was right.
 You *are* her fetch."

 Razi's hand was suddenly on Erileine's collar.
 "I will say it again," he told his apprentice calmly.
 "I am nobody's fetch, and never have been.
-Lady Kembe has done this world greater service than it knows---*la*, greater than it deserves, I sometimes think---but if she ever tried to bend my will, I would write her name on the wall just so that I could piss on it.
+Lady Kembe has done this world greater service than it knows–*la*, greater than it deserves, I sometimes think–but if she ever tried to bend my will, I would write her name on the wall just so that I could piss on it.
 I do this for her because if she is, then I am afraid.
 And if a smiling tapeworm like Thomas is crawling around